 Tips for Going to Disneyland with Teens and Tweens

-What we can say about traveling with teens is that no two teens are alike.
-Think of these tips as a general guide for going to Disneyland with teens, but definitely listen to your own kids and customize your trip with them.
+No two teens are alike.
+Think of these travel tips as a general guide for going to Disneyland with teens and tweens, but definitely listen to your own kids and customize your trip with them.
 If you also have younger tadpoles, you’ll be trying to meet the needs of different age groups.
 Teens can be super helpful in managing younger siblings, but will also appreciate having some opportunities to pursue their own interests.
+The parks provide a safe place for teens to split off from parents and gain independence to explore on their own.
 Some teens are excited to meet their favorite characters, whereas others are all about jumping on the thrill rides.
-Then there are the teens who just want to stuff their faces with all the tasty treats.
+Then there are the teens who just want to stuff their faces with all the tasty treats and themed beverages or coffee drinks.

 Disneyland provides a great mental break from the stress of school and social pressures.
-That's why it’s a great way to de-stress teens and reconnect with your teens in a fun way.
+That's why it’s a great way to de-stress teens and connect with your teens in a fun way.
 Here’s what to expect when taking tweens and tweens to Disneyland, along with some tips to make it a toadally magical day.
+We offer some tips on where to stay, where to play and even what trending foods to be on the lookout for.
+Chances are if there is a Disneyland food going viral, your teens already know about it.
+So let them lead the way.

 Find Attractions Teens Love

-Many teens love water rides, such as Splash Mountain and Grizzly River Run, especially on a hot day.
+Many teens love water rides, such as Tiana's Bayou Adventure and Grizzly River Run, especially on a hot day.
 But even thrill-seekers get their kicks when riding gentler classics such as Pirates of the Caribbean and the Haunted Mansion.
 Gamers will have fun beating you on Toy Story Midway Mania or Buzz Lightyear Astro Blasters, which are rides that incorporate elements of video games and shooting games.
 (Hop over to our gamer’s guide to Disneyland for more on gaming at Disneyland!)

-The younger tweens enjoy getting behind the wheel of their own vehicles at Autopia.
-If you have artsy teens, it’s fun to take an art class at Animation Academy and to create animation in the Magic Mirror Realm in the Sorcerer’s Workshop at Disney California Adventure.
+The younger tweens (not quite ready for driving lessons) enjoy getting behind the wheel of their own vehicles at Autopia.
+If you have artsy teens, it’s fun to take an art class at Animation Academy.

-Star Wars: Galaxy’s Edge in Disneyland and the Marvel attractions at Disney California (including the Avengers Campus opening in 2020) are among of the newest and upcoming immersive lands and attractions to interest teens.
+Star Wars: Galaxy’s Edge in Disneyland and Avengers Campus are among the newest and immersive lands and attractions to interest teens.
 Huge Star Wars fans can build their own lightsaber or droid, try blue milk, pilot the Millennium Falcon and use the Datapad (aka Play Disney Parks app) to decode, translate, hack and solve puzzles.
 They can help shield Chewbacca, Rey or the spy from Kylo Ren and the Storm Troopers, immersing themselves into the story of the land.
+If your teens have a charged MagicBand+ they can hunt for bounty in Galaxy's Edge.

 Encourage your teens to watch Fantasmic!, World of Color and the Disneyland fireworks.
 Those shows are magical.
 But we’ve also known some teens to skip the shows to take advantage of the shorter ride wait times.
 Be sure to let them choose their path, and divide up if necessary so you can still fill your own bucket with must-do shows and attractions.
 It’s your vacation, too!